Planning a trip to any US national park this summer, know before you go – check out National Park Service (NPS) website or NPS App.

 April to October, Yosemite campgrounds are available by reservation only, and are very popular.
 Find tips for making campground reservations, and opening dates, this year some campgrounds will not open until July at the earliest.

-Tuolumne Meadows campgrounds remains closed for 2023 season.
+Tuolumne Meadows campgrounds remain closed for 2023 season.

 Check out Travel for Kids list of hotels and vacation rentals for Yosemite, along with fun things to do with kids.